Scattering and localized states for defocusing nonlinear Schr\"odinger equations with potential: Mass supercritical case: Behavior of the remainder

 Since $\kappa > \alpha$, a straightforward adaptation of the arguments used to control $K^\text{low}_2$ shows that

 as required.

 \paragraph{\textit{Bounds for incoming waves}} Now, we turn to the bounds for $P^\text{in}\urem$.
 Note that $P^\text{in}$ projects to incoming waves.
-Heuristically, we should not expect to get incoming waves when evolving forward from data localized to near the origin, so we will again use the Duhamel representation from the past~\eqref{eqn:u-rem-0-Duhamel}.
+Heuristically, we should not expect to find incoming waves after the solution has evolved forward in time from data localized to near the origin, so we will again use the Duhamel representation from the past~\eqref{eqn:u-rem-0-Duhamel}.
 Expanding out the relevant operators, we find that

 The estimate for $\rmI^\text{in}_1$ is similar to those used for $\rmI^\text{low}_1$ and $\rmI^\text{low}_2$.
 Introducing the kernel $K^\text{in}_1$ corresponding to the operator in $\rmI^\text{in}_1$, we see that